mikepqr/stowsh/README.md

 ## stowsh on Ubuntu Trusty 14.04

 Older Debian-based systems (including Ubuntu Trusty 14.04) do not include the GNU implementation of `realpath` in their coreutils package.
-Travis CI is among the services that still uses this operating system.

-Assuming you aren't able to switch operating system, you need to install a newer version of coreutils. coreutils contains many fundamental utilities (cut, true, kill, etc.), and it's probably not a good idea to upgrade the system version.
+Assuming you aren't able to switch operating system (e.g. you're using Travis CI), you need to install a newer version of coreutils. coreutils contains many fundamental utilities (cut, true, kill, etc.), and it's probably not a good idea to upgrade the system version.

 The simplest solution is to install coreutils with a prefix: